 If the country you’re situated in doesn’t appear on this list this is because their emissions factors are not published by Defra/BEIS so you’ll need to use one of the following average factors which should cover all countries without a specific factor:

 All options in the drop down apply the Defra/BEIS published factors.
 For company reporting, you can add the purpose for which you are consuming on site fuel using the dropdown list.
 However, this is not essential and will not affect the emissions calculation.

 Office space offset if fuel unknown

 Businesses that hire space and have a service charge for energy use or that don’t have access to their energy bills can offset using this option and selecting the area and office type they occupy.
-Energy consumption is calculated using figures from the UK Association for Conservation of Energy, then emissions calculated using factors of gas/fuel oil and electricity from Defra/DECC reporting Guidance.
+Energy consumption is calculated using figures from the UK Association for Decentralised Energy, then emissions calculated using factors of gas/fuel oil and electricity from Defra/BEIS reporting Guidance.